Free museum entry for New Zealanders and people living in New Zealand

 She has a Masters degree in Archaeology from the Institute of Archaeology, London.
 Her main research areas focus on landscape archaeology and indigenous methodologies, with a particular interest in bringing oral traditions into archaeological praxis.

 Susan’s work is centred on provenance research to enable successful repatriation negotiations to proceed and for tūpuna Māori and karāpuna Moriori to return home to their final resting places.
-She is interested too in challenging the way we understand the process of returning ancestral remains.
+She is also interested in challenging the way we understand the process of returning ancestral remains.

-Repatriation is a literal return to ancestral homelands but using the term rematriation embraces a reconnection with ancestral values; a restoration of balance.
+Repatriation is a literal return to ancestral homelands, but using the term rematriation embraces a reconnection with ancestral values; a restoration of balance.

 Online papers